The Bankrate promise

 How to lower your car insurance after a speeding ticket in Virginia

-A speeding ticket in Virginia may increase your insurance rates, but Virginians still have options available to lower the average cost of car insurance.
-Here are a few ways you may be able to obtain affordable rates for the coverage you need, even with infractions in your driving history.
+Virginia state law has clear penalties for drivers with moving violations on their licenses.
+Although infractions may increase your insurance rates, there are still ways to potentially lower your car insurance costs.
+Here are a couple of tactics to obtain affordable rates for the coverage you need, even with marks on your driving history.

 Get quotes from other car insurance companies

-When comparison-shopping for insurance, another way to save money is to review all available discounts offered by the providers.
-Some discounts are significant, such as the multi-vehicle discount from Geico, which saves up to 25% on premiums.
-Even if you decide to stay with your current provider, be sure to review all current discounts offered since you may qualify for new ones based on your ongoing loyalty to the company or changing life circumstances.
+When comparison shopping, another way to save money is to ask about available discounts.
+Even if you decide to stay with your current provider, it can be a good idea to review current discounts once a year since you may qualify for new ones based on your ongoing loyalty to the company or changing life circumstances.
+Here are some of the more common discounts available to Virginia drivers:

 Frequently asked questions

-To find the best car insurance company for your situation, experts recommend comparing quotes from at least three insurers who offer coverage in your area.
-Not all auto insurers will cover high-risk drivers, so eligibility may also affect who is the best auto insurance company for you, depending on your situation.
-Discount opportunities may also affect which insurer is best, and these vary in availability by company and state.
+To find the best car insurance company for you, compare quotes from at least three insurers that offer coverage in your area.
+Not all auto insurers will cover high-risk drivers, though, so eligibility may also play a role in which company is best for you.
+Discount opportunities are worth considering, as well, and can vary by carrier.
+Insurance experts recommend speaking with an agent to learn about discounts for which you may qualify.

 - $100,000 bodily injury liability per person